-The Property Site is part of the "Ruggles Cluster" that is composed of the multiple transformative development opportunities for the relatively extensive area along Tremont Street and Melnea Cass Boulevard.
-As the Site is positioned at such a strategic location in this "Ruggles Cluster", it is highly expected that new development should serve as a celebrative gateway to both the Roxbury community and the City of Boston.
-Redevelopment should enhance the Property Site as a place-making opportunity and ensure a safe and active pedestrian environment for the intersection of Tremont Street, Melnea Cass Boulevard and Columbus Avenue.
-Redevelopment should be coordinated with the Melnea Cass Boulevard Design Project for the redesign of the South West corner of the intersection at Tremont Street and Melnea Cass Boulevard.
+Crescent Parcel is positioned at such a strategic location in this "Ruggles Cluster", it is highly expected that new development should serve as a celebrative gateway to both the Roxbury community and the City of Boston.
+Redevelopment should enhance the Crescent Parcel as a place-making opportunity and ensure a safe and active pedestrian environment for the intersection of Tremont Street, Melnea Cass Boulevard and Columbus Avenue.
+Redevelopment should be coordinated with the Melnea Cass Boulevard Reconstruction Project for the redesign of the South West corner of the intersection at Tremont Street and Melnea Cass Boulevard, as well as the Ruggles Street Reconstruction Project.

-In addition, redevelopment of the Property Site is required to play an integral role in ensuring the compatible transition in urban form and scale among potential redevelopments along the frontage of Tremont Street and Melnea Cass Boulevard: the Parcel P-3 site, the current Whittier Street Housing site and the Madison Park in-fill housing development site.
-The illustrative diagram below is to capture the key urban design principles, such as visual and physical connection, connectivity network, development edges, and open spaces and place-making opportunities.
+In addition, redevelopment of the Crescent Parcel is required to play an integral role in ensuring the compatible transition in urban form and scale among potential redevelopments along the frontage of Tremont Street and Melnea Cass Boulevard: the Parcel P-3 site, the current Whittier Street Housing site and the Madison Park in-fill housing development site.
+Figure 2 captures the key urban design principles, such as visual and physical connection, connectivity network, development edges, and open spaces and place-making opportunities.